It’s one of the most complex institutions in the world, yet it has perhaps the biggest influence over your wallet.

 Here are five ways that you can expect the Fed to impact your wallet.

 Most credit cards have variable interest rates, and they’re tied to the prime rate, or the rate that banks charge to their preferred customers with good credit.
 But the prime rate is based off of the Fed’s key benchmark policy tool: the federal funds rate.

 In other words, when the Fed lowers or raises its benchmark interest rate, the prime rate typically falls or rises with it.

 “What the Federal Reserve does normally affects short-term interest rates, so that affects the rates that people pay on credit cards,” says Gus Faucher, chief economist at PNC Financial Services Group.

 Leading up to the July 2019 rate cut, the prime rate was 5.5 percent, 3 percentage points higher than the top end of the fed funds rate’s target range of between 2.25 percent and 2.5 percent.
 It typically stays at that level — even as the Fed cuts rates.

 By December, after the Fed’s three cuts were already enacted, the prime rate had fallen by 75 basis points.
 That’s how much the Fed reduced rates in total.
 The prime rate is now at 3.25 percent after the Fed cut rates to near-zero.

 But credit card borrowers will be hard pressed to find an interest rate that’s actually that low.
 In reality, credit card rates are much higher because companies charge the prime rate plus another margin that they determine themselves.
 Still, the average APR on variable credit cards has been on the decline.
-As of April 22, the average credit card APR 16.46 percent, according to Bankrate data.
-That’s the lowest point since May 2017.
+As of April 21, the average credit card APR is 15.98 percent, according to Bankrate data.

 2. The Fed affects savings and CD rates